Knowing how to clean fake plants helps preserve the beauty of these decorative touches.

 Plastic or Polyester Plants

-You can add a nice shine to artificial plastic plants by wiping the leaves with a microfiber cloth lightly dampened with furniture polish.
+You can shine artificial plastic plants by wiping the leaves with a microfiber cloth lightly dampened with furniture polish.

 Use an old toothbrush dipped in rubbing alcohol to remove grime in tight spots.

-Vacuum artificial arrangements safely by slipping an old nylon over your machine’s hose attachment.
-The nylon will allow the vacuum to clean away dust without pulling the decorations apart.
+Vacuum artificial arrangements safely by slipping a nylon sock over your machine’s hose attachment.
+The nylon allows the vacuum to clean away dust without pulling the decorations apart.

 - How to Clean a Keurig and Fix a Broken One

 - How to Get Ink Stains out of Clothes